swamphacks/developer-docs/CONTRIBUTING.md

 ### PR Guidelines

 1. Before creating a PR, make sure there is an issue on the repository related to the changes you made.
 If there is not an issue, create one.
-2. When creating a PR, be sure to link the related issue to the PR.
+2. When creating a PR, provide a brief overall description of the changes that you made in the body of the PR (~1 sentence).
-3. Provide a brief overall description of the changes that you made in the body of the PR (~1 sentence).
+3. List out individual changes in a bullet-style list to provide a clear view of exactly what was changed.
-4. List out individual changes in a bullet-style list to provide a clear view of exactly what was changed.
+4. Provide screenshots if relevant to improve the approval speed of the PR (mostly applies to frontend).
-5. Provide screenshots if relevant to improve the approval speed of the PR (mostly applies to frontend).
+5. After creating a PR, be sure to link the issue related to your changes (edit the **linked issues** section on the right side of the PR screen).

 ### Branching Strategy
 Branches should all follow a clear and consistent naming scheme, outlined below: